 The greatest margin of victory at a Masters is also held by Woods, a feat he completed during his first major championship win at the 1997 Masters.
 Woods shocked the field by winning the championship by 12 strokes over Tom Kite.
 Woods also set the record for the lowest score during that tournament, with an astonishing -18.
 Compare that to Sam Snead and Jack Burke, both of whom can claim the highest winning score of +1.

 There have been many famous finishes in Masters history.
 An early example is Gene Sarazen's 1935 championship.
-Sarazen holed a double-eagle on the par-5 15th hole allowed him to tie Craig Wood in the final round.
+Sarazen holed a double-eagle on the par-5 15th hole, which put him into a tie with Craig Wood.
 Sarazen went on to win a 36-hole playoff against Wood by five strokes.

 In 1968 Bob Goalby was awarded the championship when Roberto De Vicenzo signed an incorrect scorecard on the tournament's final day that gave Goalby the title by one shot.
 De Vicenzo shot a birdie 3 on the 17th hole but his scorecard indicated a par 4.
 Had the score been marked correctly, De Vicenzo and Goalby would have settled the tournament in a playoff.

 Augusta native Larry Mize holed a chip shot on the second playoff hole to defeat Greg Norman in a 1987 playoff.
 Norman, one of the great golfers of his era, would never win a Masters title.

 Phil Mickelson won his first major title in 2004 when he birdied on the final hole.
 Mickelson became only the fourth golfer to win the Masters title with a birdie on the 18th.